 Restore your independence in your home and community with a helping hand for daily activities, instruction, opportunities, and more.

 Many veterans struggle to maintain their independence due to disabilities.
 We can help you stay in your home as long as possible because you are more than deserving of independence and dignity.

 Elderly and Aging

 The goal of staying in your home may feel out of reach.
 Our highly trained staff can assist you in your daily living activities to help you stay where you feel most comfortable – your home.

-We are Community Resources for Independence, and we connect individuals with disabilities to helpful resources like home care.
+We are Community Resources for Independence, and we connect individuals with disabilities to helpful resources for independent living, such as home care in Pennsylvania.
 By doing so, we provide healthier, happier lives to individuals who might otherwise have been deprived of their independence.
-Our services are peer-conducted whenever possible, because we recognize that individuals with disabilities understand your needs best and have the experience necessary to help you satisfy them.
+Our services are peer-conducted whenever possible because we recognize that individuals with disabilities understand your needs best and have the experience necessary to help you satisfy them.

 We support a wide variety of people, so we offer a wide variety of services.
 Everyone is different, which is why we work with you to determine what assistance will enhance your quality of life the most.
 We are happy to provide care within the home and beyond.
 Whatever services you choose will be delivered by a highly-skilled staff devoted to making life easier.
 Too many barriers prevent individuals with disabilities from living active, independent lives.
 Let us tear some of those down for you.